KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 This is especially relevant on streaming-heavy sites because the memory guard and tab suspension logic are intended to reduce overall working-set growth without changing the core BrowserView tab model.

-In version `1.0.61`, those safeguards still integrate with the gaming and streaming performance manager so suspension thresholds, hidden-tab rendering cadence, background browser FPS behavior, stream-stability controls, adaptive detector sampling, and lighter summary generation can respond more cleanly during heavier sessions.
+In version `1.0.63`, those safeguards still integrate with the gaming and streaming performance manager so suspension thresholds, hidden-tab rendering cadence, background browser FPS behavior, stream-stability controls, adaptive detector sampling, lighter summary generation, and the visible media saver path can respond more cleanly during heavier sessions.

 ### Managed update follow-up behavior

-Version `1.0.61` also documents the current managed-update flow more clearly.
+Version `1.0.63` also documents the current managed-update flow more clearly.

 Installed builds can now use: